Input nonlinearities can shape beyond-pairwise correlations and improve information transmission by neural populations

+To understand how the HOC improve the population code, we investigated the parameters of the optimized models: the $J$, $h^0$, and $\gamma$ that maximized the MI in different cases.

-{\it How do HOC improve coding?:} For naturalistic stimuli, the negative ($\gamma<0$) triplet interactions we observed at optimality (Fig. 4B) {\it sparsify} neural responses by reducing the frequency of multi-spike synchrony in which many neurons fire simultaneously.
+For skewed natural image pixel stimuli, the negative ($\gamma<0$) triplet interactions we observed at optimality (Fig. 4B) {\it sparsify} neural responses by reducing the frequency of multi-spike synchrony in which many neurons fire simultaneously.
 This sparsifying role of triplet interactions agrees with experimental findings~\cite{ohiorhenuan} and mechanistic modeling~\cite{macke,amari03,andrea}.
 Importantly, $\gamma<0$ is optimal even in the absence of a FR constraint, pointing to a richer role in shaping response distributions.

 Following~\cite{tkacik}, we first note that (at least at small $\beta$ when $\gamma=0$, and for all $\beta$ when $\gamma \ne0$) the optimal encoders have positive $J$ (Figs. 4A,B).
 Thus, pairwise network interactions reinforce the positive correlations already present in the stimulus, which~\cite{tkacik} interpret as an error-reducing property: responses tend to be constrained to a smaller set of possibilities.
 This effect can be beneficial only up to a point: for very large positive $J$, neurons would all fire synchronously regardless of the stimulus, sharply reducing response entropy.
 There is therefore a trade-off between the desiderata of error reduction ($J$ reinforces correlations) and high response entropy ($J$ opposes correlations).